Level 0: Foundations~25 min

 Run the Verification

-# Save as verify_setup.py and run python verify_setup.py
+# Save as verify_setup.py in your project, then: uv run python verify_setup.py # Or if using pip: python verify_setup.py

 CUDA out of memory